TheTrueBark/TyranidScreeps2.0/docs/roles.md

   Haulers also relocate to an open tile near the spawn after depositing when the drop location is within the restricted area so they never idle on those reserved spots.
+- **Remote Miners** – Travel to pre-assigned coordinates in remote rooms and harvest until death.
+They keep mining positions reserved via memory.
+- **Reservists** – Lightweight creeps that reserve a remote controller and sign it with a Tyranid-themed message before expiring.

 The module updates `Memory.roleEval.lastRun` so a fallback task can throttle itself when CPU is scarce.